emcrisostomo/latency-simulation/blog-post.md

 to:

 > "We're at 78% utilization with high variance.
-This is expected."
+This is expected".

 That is not lowering standards.
 It is raising understanding.